gr8willi35/DSI_CS3/README.md

 I also tried to further improve the model with bi-grams but after a few attempts removed it as it instead reduced my overall accuracy and performance.
 The problem is bi-grams without implementing an extensive stopwords list increases the size of the corpus too much and the model can't decipher what is significant.

-With these new adjustments I produced a confusion matrix and Roc Curve plot.
-These the performance of the model on data that it has not been trained on, the "X_test" data from the train-test-split.
-The area under the roc curve represents the accuracy of the model, and the closer to 1 the more accurate it is.
-The Confusion Matrix
+With these new adjustments I produced a Confusion Matrix and Roc Curve plot.
+These demonstrate the performance of the model on data that it has not been trained on, the "X_test" data from the train-test-split.
+The area under the Roc Curve represents the accuracy of the model and the closer to 1 the more accurate it is.
+The Confusion Matrix shows how the books end up categorized allowing me to see which way I am misclassifying books.
+Am I excluding too many that belong, or including too many that don't?

 ![Confusion Matrix](https://user-images.githubusercontent.com/25779351/116619092-a39f7880-a905-11eb-9d7c-4f9fb947e95f.png)